Andrew Knizner Preview, Player Props: Cardinals vs. Reds

-The St. Louis Cardinals and Andrew Knizner (.265 slugging percentage over his past 10 games, including one homer), battle starting pitcher Andrew Abbott and the Cincinnati Reds at Great American Ball Park, Friday at 6:40 PM ET.
+Andrew Knizner, with a slugging percentage of .265 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals against the Cincinnati Reds, with Hunter Greene on the hill, September 10 at 1:40 PM ET.

-He had a hitless performance in his previous game (0-for-2 with an RBI) against the Braves.
+In his previous game he had a hitless performance (0-for-2 with an RBI) against the Braves.

 Andrew Knizner Game Info & Props vs. the Reds